Chia-Network/cadt/README.md

   }
   ```

 * Use [S3](https://aws.amazon.com/s3/) or other object store.
 Datalayer .dat files can be synced to any cloud file storage solution that can serve them publicly over HTTP.
-Chia installs with a [plugin that natively integrates with S3](https://docs.chia.net/guides/datalayer-permissions/#the-chia-s3-plugin), but it requires all participants to have an AWS login, which is not appropriate for the public nature of CADT.
-To use S3 to serve .dat files publicly, [use this script and follow the installation and usage instructions in the README](https://github.com/TheLastCicada/Chia-Datalayer-S3-Sync).
+One recommended solution using S3 is to [use this script and follow the installation and usage instructions in the README](https://github.com/TheLastCicada/Chia-Datalayer-S3-Sync).

 ### Run CADT on a Testnet